Geographic Pay Differentials

 We can’t discuss pay differentials without going into some detail on remote work and how it has changed the landscape for many companies and industries in the years since COVID-19 took the world by storm.

 Prior to the pandemic, remote work was still largely a “perk” offered by companies.
 A Fall 2020 survey conducted by Deloitte Consulting in conjunction with EmpSight showed that 52% of companies had a remote work policy for a part of their labor force, and 7% still had no remote work policy at all.
 Only 18% of companies actually had a remote work policy for their entire employee base.
-This gives credence to the fact that remote work is still a “perk” and not a standard practice, even after all the changes brought on by the pandemic.
+This gives credence to the idea that remote work is still a “perk” and not a standard practice, even after all the changes brought on by the pandemic.

 As remote work has become more and more popular, companies are understanding that this “perk” factors into their pay structure.
 Does an individual who performs the same job functions but lives in a different state merit a lower pay rate?

-Employees who put a premium on working remotely are likely to receive a lower wage depending on where they are located.
+While the answer is different for each company, employees who put a premium on working remotely are likely to receive a lower wage depending on where they are located.
 In these scenarios, employees typically opt to move to smaller, less crowded cities to live and work out of.
 This will almost always come with a smaller paycheck due to the cost of living adjustments needed to calculate a fair wage.

 Methods Used to Determine Geographic Pay Differentials

 One of the biggest factors in determining whether to use geographic pay differentials is deciding on a company strategy surrounding remote, hybrid, or in-office work environments.